 In Methocarbamol vs Vicodin comparison, the former is under the drug class muscle relaxant while the latter is an opioid analgesic.
 In terms of Methocarbamol vs Vicodin abuse potential, Vicodin, as a narcotic analgesic combination is used for severe muscle and joint pain; however, the potential for abuse is extremely high.

 For patients wondering which is better between Methocarbamol vs Vicodin, the comparison favors the former as the option with a far lower risk of addiction and dependency.
 Robaxin’s half-life is lower than that of Vicodin, with a lesser number of known interactions with other medications as well.

 Ask The Doctor Before Switching

-These medications are specifically dangerous for people of ages 65 years and above or 16 and below.
+These medications are specifically dangerous for people of age 65 years and above or 16 and below.
 It is also a health risk for pregnant women and the fetus.
-There is also a risk of Methocarbamol abuse.
+There is also a risk of Robaxin abuse.
 It is highly recommended to seek professional help if any signs of addictive behavior have been noticed in patients.
 Rehab facilities along the country can help to get rid of addiction and stay clean after the treatment.

 Find the best treatment options.
 Call our free and confidential helpline

 - Chou, R., Peterson, K., & Helfand, M. (2004).
 Comparative efficacy and safety of skeletal muscle relaxants for spasticity and musculoskeletal conditions: a systematic review.
 Journal of pain and symptom management, 28(2), 140-175.